rhit-lahmanjh/Sky_Guardian/README.md

 <details>
 <summary>Functional Safety Engineering</summary>
 <br>
 <p><a href="https://www.61508.org/knowledge/what-is-a-functional-safety-system.php">Functional Safety Engineering</a> provides users exposure and a framework to implement various safety features that they deem necessary.
-Functional Safety involves developing safety-related systems for the Electronic/Electrical/Programmable Electronic components of a system.
-IEC61508, IEC61511, IEC62061, and ISO26262 are the standards of reference in Functional Safety Engineering.</p>
+Functional Safety involves developing safety-related systems for the Electronic/Electrical/Programmable Electronic components of a system. <a href="https://www.61508.org/knowledge/what-is-iec-61508.php">IEC61508</a>, <a href="https://webstore.iec.ch/publication/24241">IEC61511</a>, <a href="https://webstore.iec.ch/publication/59927">IEC62061</a>, and <a href="https://www.iso.org/standard/43464.html">ISO26262</a> are the standards of reference in Functional Safety Engineering.</p>

 <p>Safety-Related Systems usually comprise of a sensor that provides information, then there is a processor that provides logic to react to sensor readings, and an actuator or system component provides output based on this logic.
 These are the types of systems that are studied to identify potential risks and then deliver an appropriate solution that provides the appropriate level of risk reduction, protection, or mitigation.</p>